top of page

 My favorite book quotes

-I have many fond childhood memories of my family heading to the mall on weekends and over the summers to spend hours the entire day at the bookstore there.
-We would sit on the ground reading all day and would leave the store with books to read at home.
+I have many fond childhood memories of my family heading to the mall on weekends and the summers to spend hours the entire day at the bookstore.
+We would sit on the ground reading all day and would leave the store with a large basket of books to read at home.
 This fostered in me a love for reading and literature that I still carry with me today.
 In the little free time that I scrape together, I read books and make a conscious effort to read different genres and different styles.
-I personally love the smooth and immersive writing style of F. Scott Fitzgerald, and my favorite genre is contemporary classics.
+I personally love the smooth and immersive writing style of F. Scott Fitzgerald and Ernest Hemingway, and my favorite genres are contemporary classics and post-war fiction.
 This page has some of my favorite quotes.
-Follow me on Goodreads, and check out my Blog for book reviews I wrote!
+Follow me on Goodreads where I sometimes write shorter reviews and check out my Blog for longer book reviews and other musings!

 "I'm not sentimental--I'm as romantic as you are.
 The idea, you know, is that the sentimental person thinks things will last--the romantic person has a desperate confidence that they won't."